selroc/wth/README.md

 commented notes.

 modifiers:
-    -e, --edit            Edit/creates a record with the editor specifed in the environment variable $EDITOR (Defaults to vim).
+    -e, --edit                  Edit/creates a record with the editor specifed in the environment variable $EDITOR (Defaults
+                                to vim).
     -d, --delete                Removes the record.
     -S, --stdin                 Append stdin into the existing or new record.
+    -c, --copy <new-recordname> Copies the record into a new record and opens up a editor like the -e flag does.

 actions:
     -l, --list <tags>           Lists all the records matching the optional following tags.
-Following arguments modify all listed.
+Following arguments modify all
+                                listed.
     -h, --help                  Prints out help.

 optional flags:
     -a, --append <tags>         Appends the following comma separated tags to the item(s) on the left.
     -s, --set <tags>            Overrides the following comma separated tags to the item(s) on the left.
 A empty argument will remove all of the tags.
 ```

 ## Basic usage